Anal fissure experiences

 LIS surgery success rates and outcomes

-What the evidence says about LIS surgery success rates, what 'success' actually means in practice, and how real-world outcomes compare to clinical expectations.
+What the evidence says about LIS surgery success rates, what 'success' actually means in practice, and how real-world outcomes compare to clinical.

 Read preview →